BryanOwens012/federal-budget-summarizer/README.md

 1. I deployed the app on Railway, here: https://federal-budget-summarizer.up.railway.app/
 2. You can pull this repo to run the app on localhost

-I challenged myself to build this app from scratch to public deployment within a week, with no AI-generated code.
+I challenged myself to manually build this app from scratch to public deployment within a week.
 Fun!

+** This project involves no AI-generated code **

 ### Tech stack